Geometric Langlands in prime characteristic: Introduction

 \subsection{Geometric Langlands conjecture in prime characteristic}

-Let $G$ be a reductive algebraic algebraic group over $\bC$ and let $\breve G$ be its Langlands dual group.
+Let $G$ be a reductive algebraic group over $\bC$ and let $\breve G$ be its Langlands dual group.
 Let $C$ be a smooth projective curve over $\bC$.
 Let $\Bun_G$ be the stack of $G$-bundles on $C$ and $\Loc_{\breve G}$ be the stack of de Rham $\breve G$-local systems on $C$.
-The geometric Langlands conjecture, as proposed by Beilinson and Drinfeld, is a conjectural equivalence between certain appropriate defined category of quasi-coherent sheaves on $\Loc_{\breve G}$ and certain appropriate defined category of $\mD$-module on $\Bun_G$.
+The geometric Langlands conjecture (GLC), as proposed by Beilinson and Drinfeld, is a conjectural equivalence between certain appropriately defined category of quasi-coherent sheaves on $\Loc_{\breve G}$ and certain appropriately defined category of $\mD$-modules on $\Bun_G$.
 A precise formulation of this conjecture (over $\bC$) can be found in the recent work of Dima Arinkin and Dennis Gaitsgory \cite{AG,Ga}.

-The geometric Langlands duality has a quasi-classical limits which amounts to the duality of Hitchin fibrations.
-The classical duality is established ``generically" by Dogani and Pentev in \cite{DP} over $\bC$ and is extended in this paper to any algebraically closed field whose characteristic does not divide the order of the Weyl group of $G$ (see \S\ref{classical duality} for details).
+The geometric Langlands duality has a classical limit which amounts to the duality of Hitchin fibrations.
+The classical duality is established ``generically" by Donagi and Pantev in \cite{DP} over $\bC$.

 In this paper, we establish a ``generic" characteristic $p$ version of the geometric Langlands conjecture.
-Namely, we assume that $G$ is a semi-simple algebraic group over an algebraically closed field $k$ of characteristic $p$, where $p$ does not divide the order of the Weyl gorup of $G$.
-Let $\breve G$ be its Langlands dual group over $k$.
-Let $C$ be a curve over $k$.
-We establish an equivalence of bounded derived category where $\mD\on{-mod}(\Bun_G)^0$ (resp. $\on{Qcoh}(\Loc_{\breve G})^0$) is certain localization of the category of $\mD$-modules on $\Bun_G$ (resp. localizations of the category of quasi-coherent sheaves on $\Loc_{\breve G}$).
-We call this a ``generic" version of the GLC.
+Namely, let $G$ be a semi-simple algebraic group over an algebraically closed field $k$ of characteristic $p$ that does not divide the order of the Weyl group of $G$, and $\breve G$ be its Langlands dual group, defined over $k$.
+Let $C$ be a smooth projective curve over $k$ of genus at least two\footnote{The assumptions on the genus of $C$ and on the semisimplicity of $G$ should not be essential.
+We impose them to avoid the DG structure on moduli spaces.}.
+Then we establish an equivalence of bounded derived category where $\mD\on{-mod}(\Bun_G)^0$ (resp. $\on{QCoh}(\Loc_{\breve G})^0$) is a certain localization of the category of $\mD$-modules on $\Bun_G$ (resp. a localization of the category of quasi-coherent sheaves on $\Loc_{\breve G}$).
+We call \eqref{GL} a ``generic" version of the GLC.

 One remark is in order.
 Recall that over a field of positive characteristic, there are different objects that can be called $\mD$-modules.
-In this paper, we use the notion of crystalline $\mD$-modules, i.e. $\mD$-modules are quasi-coherent sheaves with flat connections.
-Likewise, the stack $\Loc_{\breve G}$ are the stack of $\breve G$-bundles on $C$ with flat connections.
+In this paper, we use the notion of crystalline $\mD$-modules, i.e. $\mD$-modules are quasi-coherent sheaves with a flat connection.
+Likewise, the stack $\Loc_{\breve G}$ is the stack of $\breve G$-bundles on $C$ with a flat connection.